Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-supported-features.md

 # Supported OData features

-The following table summarizes the supported and unsupported OData functions.
+The following tables summarizes the supported and unsupported OData features.

-> [!NOTE]
-> OData aggregation extensions are relatively new and either not supported by various client tools (yet) or full support for the extension is not supported by the Analytics Service.

 ## Supported clauses